Regina grahamii

-Regina grahamii, commonly known as Graham's crayfish snake, is a species of nonvenomous semiaquatic snake in the subfamily Natricinae of the family Colubridae.
+Regina grahamii, commonly known as Graham's Crayfish Snake, is a species of nonvenomous semiaquatic snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to the central United States.

 Etymology

 The specific name, grahamii, is in honor of Lt.
 Col. James Duncan Graham, U.S. Topographical Engineers, who collected the type specimen.

 Common names

-Additional common names for R. grahamii include Arkansas water snake, Graham's leather snake, Graham's queen snake, Graham's snake, Graham's water snake, prairie water adder, prairie water snake, and striped moccasin.
+Additional common names for R. grahamii include Graham's Crayfish Snake, Arkansas water snake, Graham's leather snake, Graham's queen snake, Graham's snake, Graham's water snake, prairie water adder, prairie water snake, and striped moccasin.

 Description

 R. grahamii is a medium-sized snake, measuring an average of 18–28 inches (46–71 cm) in total length (including tail), but can grow up to almost 4 feet long in some cases.
 The maximum recorded total length is 47 inches (119 cm).

 It is usually a brown or gray color with an occasional faint mid-dorsal stripe.
 Its lateral stripes are typically cream, white tan, or light yellow and located from the belly up to the fourth scale row.
 The belly is typically the same color as the lateral stripes and is unmarked, with the exception of a row of dark dots down the center (rare in specimens).